 Pricing – Compared to the industry standard, the approach to pricing taken by Mētis estimators is decidedly “old school”.
-At Mētis project pricing is developed task by task, stick by stick, trade by trade; it is a slow and exacting process that, above all, yields remarkably accurate numbers.
+At Mētis, project pricing is developed task by task, stick by stick, trade by trade – it is an exacting process that, above all, yields remarkably accurate numbers.

 Cost Control – Once the project is underway, cost control and tracking measures are absolutely essential to ensuring that the project is brought in on budget.
 Mētis is on a 14 day billing cycle with cost tracking attached to every cycle.
 On rapidly unfolding projects, this type of close budget management is the only way to ensure that projects come in on budget.

-Subcontractors – Mētis has forged exceedingly strong relationships with its subcontractors.
-The result is a cohesive approach to project execution, cost control and delivery in which our subcontractors are eager participants.
+Subcontractors – Mētis has forged long-standing relationships with our subcontractors.
+The result is a cohesive approach to project execution, cost control and delivery in which our subcontractors are committed participants.

 COVID-19 Management Plan